-- 1. The time of year when the student's participation ceases; and - 2.
-The student's class schedule.
+- 1. the time of year when the student's participation ceases; - 2. the student's class schedule; and - 3. the student's future or planned additional participation in activities qualifying for substitutions for physical education, as outlined above or in Handbook Procedure 10.30.